BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Ethereum/xDaiChain/dApps/LCEXD3:Devcash_Bounty_Platform.md

 ## Testing

 For this lesson, you'll have one of our collaborators test your knowledge on a 1-on-1 conversation, using [BrightID](https://www.brightid.org/) to verify your identity.
 Get in touch with them via this repo or on the Telegram group on our website.
-Reward: 3 xDai.
+Reward: 3,000 DCASH.